nbusseneau/BetterCartographyTable/README.md

 - Make a copy of the `English` directory, then rename it to the appropriate name for your language (see [valid folder names](https://valheim-modding.github.io/Jotunn/data/localization/language-list.html)).
 - Edit `<your_language_name>/BetterCartographyTable.json` as appropriate using a text editor.

-If you localize **Better™️ Cartography Table** for your own language, you are most welcome to [send your translation file my way](https://github.com/nbusseneau/BetterCartographyTable/issues/new), and I will integrate it as part of the languages available by default.
+If you localize **Better™ Cartography Table** for your own language, you are most welcome to [send your translation file my way](https://github.com/nbusseneau/BetterCartographyTable/issues/new), and I will integrate it as part of the languages available by default.

 ## Install